My Current HiFi System 2026 – Updated January 1st 2026

 NORDOST VALHALLA SPEAKER CABLES

 I have been using Valhalla speakers cables for over a decade and while I have strayed away from them over the years it wasn’t for long.
 I always come back to them, even after comparing with many other brands.
 I even prefer the original Valhalla to the V2 version and lately these OG have surged in price on the used market.
-I have just never found a speaker cable that does what these can do, for the price of a set on the used market which is around $3k vs the $13k that they originally cost.
+I have just never found a speaker cable that does what these can do for the price of a set on the used market which is around $3k vs the $13k that they originally cost.
 The air, the detail. the richness and bass is all here and even when I go to copper for a while I hear more grunge, more grit…and the Valhalla always cures it.
+Crazy to me that some think cables do not matter in high end systems.
+Well, they only matter if you want that extra bit of performance but sure, even $20 cables will sound good.
+The Valhalla bring magic.
+The closest you can get these new is the Nordost Tyr 2 line as they are very similar.

 PURITAN AUDIO ULTIMATE POWER CABLES

-I exclusively use Puritan Audio Utimate power cables for all of the gear above.
+I exclusively use Puritan Audio Utimate power cables for all of the gear above and have for 3 years now.
 They are awesome in all ways but I love that they are floppy and can be routed so easily.
 I own three 1 Meter cables and two 3 Meter cables and will always use them for as long as I have a system.
 I found my power cable and no longer look for better or different.
-I am not a fan of the big thick unruly cables, and yea, I tried many of them.
+I am not a fan of the big thick unruly cables, and yea, I tried many of them over the years.

 Jaguar Audio sells these Cables HERE

-Also in house are the Virtual HiFi Vipers (see them here), the Vinshine Audio SW10 pro Network Switch (see it here), a Black Ice Audio FX10 H (see it here) and a Wiim Ultra streamer/DAC (see it here).
-I also have some Buchardt E50’s (see here).
+Also in house are the Virtual HiFi Vipers (see them here), Wiim Ultra streamer/DAC (see it here).
+I also have some Buchardt E50’s (see here) and the all in one masterpiece Devialet Astra is also still here (review).